lbussell/demos/README.md

 Size experiments for https://github.com/dotnet/dotnet-docker/issues/4771.

 All images have the same set of dependencies installed, including `zlib`.
-All image sizes are uncompressed.
-`containerd` image store was not used.
+Uncompressed image sizes do not use `containerd` image store.

 ## Results